ayrusme/URL_Unfurler/README.md

-# JetPat Interview
+# URL Unfurler

-This repository contains the specifics asked in the document emailed to me
+This repository contains the specifics to render a preview of an article published in Medium.com, YourStory.com or inc42.com

 # How to get started